SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 "An alicorn and an earth pony."

-"Yes, you're good at this, parchment."
+"Yes, you're good at this, Parchment."

 I giggle and scoot closer to her.